Understanding Your Fantasy Football League

-The commissioner of the league is the person who sets up the league, establishes the rules, and in many cases, acts as arbitrator for conflicts between owners.
+The commissioner of the league is the person who sets up the league, establishes the rules, and in many cases, acts as an arbitrator for conflicts between managers.
 A good commissioner listens to the concerns and suggestions of each member of the league and tries to ensure that the league remains fun and fair.
 The commissioner is usually responsible for determining scoring settings, roster makeup, draft order, trade rules, player acquisition, and all the other rules that I'll go on to discuss.
-It's important that your league has a good leader to help facilitate a fair and fun fantasy season.
+It's important for your league to have a good leader to help facilitate a fair and fun fantasy season.

-A typical league is 10 or 12 teams in size and drafts in a snake-like manner, but leagues can be larger or smaller, usually ranging anywhere from four to 18 teams.
+A typical league is 10 or 12 teams in size and drafts in a snake-like manner, but leagues can be larger or smaller, ranging anywhere from four to 18 teams.
 I've even seen 32-team leagues and leagues where players may be rostered on up to four different teams.

 What is a Snake Draft?

-A snake, or serpentine, draft is the standard draft methodology for most fantasy leagues.
-The draft order flips after each round, such that the owner with the last pick in one round also gets the first pick in the next round.
+A snake (or serpentine) draft is the standard draft methodology for most fantasy leagues.
+The draft order flips after each round, such that the manager with the last pick in one round also gets the first pick in the next round.
 So, for example, in a 12-team league, the first round goes from Team No. 1-Team No. 12, and then the second round goes from Team No. 12-Team No. 1, and so forth.

-Each slot has its positives and negatives depending on the players available in a given season, and pick preference will vary from owner to owner and from year to year.
+Each slot has its positives and negatives depending on the players available in a given season, and pick preference will vary from manager to manager and from year to year.